-If your train journey overlaps with a meal time, we would generally recommend our representative assist you in arranging a packed meal beforehand from your hotel to carry and enjoy onboard.
+If your train journey overlaps with a mealtime, our representative will offer to assist you in arranging a packed meal beforehand (from your hotel) to carry and enjoy onboard.

 Are trains in India on time?

 Generally, yes, though winter fog that affects the month of December and January can cause delays.
-Indian Excursions would be tracking your train’s status on the day and keep you informed.
-Should there be a significant delay we would offer the choice of driving instead.
+Indian Excursions will be tracking your train’s status on the day and keep you informed.
+Should there be a significant delay, we will offer the choice of driving instead.

 What about my luggage?
 Is it safe during train travel in India?

-Yes, it is safe to carry luggage on Indian trains though it would be recommended to exercise the same caution as you would anywhere else in the world by keeping an eye on your belongings.
-In most cases however your driver would be heading to your next destination by road and can safely deliver your luggage to your hotel a few hours after you arrive.
-It is always our priority to allocate the same car and driver throughout your stay to the extent possible, which not only allows our guests to gain a sense of familiarity with their driver but is also more cost-efficient as it avoids empty legs.
-Where your “main” driver is heading to your next destination, a second driver local to your destination would be arranged for your station transfer on arrival.
+Yes, it is safe to carry luggage on Indian trains.
+We recommend exercising the same caution as you do anywhere else in the world by keeping an eye on your belongings.
+However, in most cases, your driver will be heading to your next destination by road and can safely deliver your luggage to your hotel a few hours after you arrive.
+(It is always our priority to allocate the same car and driver throughout your stay: this not only allows our guests to gain a sense of familiarity with their driver but is also more cost-efficient as it avoids empty legs.
+Where your “main” driver is heading to your next destination, a second driver local to your destination will be arranged for your station transfer on arrival).

 Are seats reserved?